1. Using Appulate

 The Request to bind button is available only to agency users and only if the market uses the Appulate submission type.

-Request to bind button
+request to bind

 Appointment